nonl4331/nonl4331.github.io/website/content/mandelbrotset/index.md

 #### Symmetry

 The Mandelbrot set is symmetric aross the x axis / real number line.
-We can take this to our advantage to only render the top half of the image then flip it.
+We can use this to our advantage to only render the top half of the image then flip it.

 ```rust